 If you regret that you haven’t seen the show yet, don’t.
 Venice Biennale 2017 is monumental in concept and degraded on visuals, heavy on installations, and weak on any form of beautiful painting, huge on scale and tiny on emotion.
-Chief curator of the Pompidou center in Paris, Christine Macel arranged the exhibition in a number of pavilions -realms which flow together with concept art titled “Viva arte Viva!”
+Chief curator of the Pompidou center in Paris, Christine Macel arranged the exhibition in several pavilions -realms which flow together with concept art titled “Viva arte Viva!”

 The Romanian Pavilion